kea-eva/face-recognition/README.md

 # face-recognition
-install libraries for face-recognition on raspberry pi, preferrably a Raspi 4, but all can be used.
+Install libraries for face-recognition on raspberry pi, preferrably a Raspi 4, but all can be used.

-Here are the steps to install the face recognition library on your Raspberry Pi.
-I recommend using a Raspberry Pi 4 for better responsiveness, but this process should work on other models as well.

 Update and Upgrade: Open a terminal on your Raspberry Pi and run the following commands one at a time: sudo apt-get update